UltiRequiem/ddlc_api/readme.md

 > https://ddlcapi.herokuapp.com/characters/yuri

-Returns the data of an specific character.
+Returns an object with the data of an specific character.

 <details>
   <summary>Response</summary>